zelbananyucsd/cse15l-lab-reports/labReport3.md

-Four useful command-line options for `find` will be explored more in-depth below:
+Four useful command-line options for `find` will be explored more in-depth below.

 ## 1. -path